kilipan/nasin-toki/README.md

 In `tomo waso` ("bird-house"), the word `tomo` is the head while `waso` modifies it.
 We are talking first and foremost about a `tomo`.
 The modifier tells us that the `tomo` is in some way related to the semantic field of `waso`.

+We use *loan words* like any other modifier:
+`ma Kanata li suli` - "The land called Kanada is big."
+`lipu kulupu Wikipesija li sona mute` - "The community-document Wikipedia knows a lot."

 ### negation
 To negate the a phrase, just append the word `ala`.